Welcome Rotonda: September 1984 protest dispersal

-Iconic images showing Lorenzo Tanada and Chino Roces struggling against the waterhosing and teargas unleashed by the pro-Marcos forces led to a further decline in support for Ferdinand Marcos, who was already losing significant support in the wake of assassination of Benigno Aquino Jr. the year before.
+Iconic images showing Lorenzo Tanada and Chino Roces struggling against the waterhosing and teargas unleashed by the pro-Marcos forces led to a further decline in support for Ferdinand Marcos, who was already losing significant support in the wake of the assassination of Benigno Aquino Jr. the year before.

 1995 Ducat hunger strike

-The roundabout attracted attention during the 1995 general election, when businessman Amando "Jun" Ducat, Jr.—who would later be known for kidnapping 26 students in 2007 near Manila City Hall—scaled the monument and staged a hunger strike at the top.
-He did this to dramatize his opposition to Chinese Filipinos running for public office, who he opposed because of their alleged control of the Philippines' rice trade.
-He wanted the government to ban Chinese Filipinos from being candidates and he sought to convince voters to vote against them.
+The roundabout attracted attention during the 1995 general election when businessman Amando "Jun" Ducat, Jr.—who would later be known for kidnapping 26 students in 2007 near Manila City Hall—scaled the monument and staged a hunger strike at the top.
+He did this to dramatize his opposition to Chinese Filipinos running for public office, which he opposed because of their alleged control of the Philippines' rice trade.
+He wanted the government to ban Chinese Filipinos from being candidates, and he sought to convince voters to vote against them.

+2023 road rage incident

+In 2023, Wilfredo Gonzales, a former police officer, threatened to shoot and slapped the head of Allan Bandiola, a cyclist.
+The incident became a cause celebre, having been investigated by the Land Transportation Office and the Senate.

 Transportation hub

 The Welcome Rotonda is known as a transportation center.
 It served as one of the first terminals for jeepneys as they began plying the streets of Manila after World War II.